-Over the years, the HTTP has undergone incremental revisions geared towards improving its performance, with the 1997 version of HTTP/1.1 having enjoyed widespread use and experienced few improvements for over 15 years.
-However, the rapid development of the internet in recent times has seen a plethora of media-rich websites springing up all over the globe, while end users are demanding a consistently high-performance experience.
-These factors have meant that HTTP/1.1 has become increasingly unfit for purpose.
-This has prompted Google to develop their SPDY model as a more efficient alternative.
+Over the years, HTTP has undergone incremental revisions to improve its performance.
+The 1997 version of HTTP/1.1 enjoyed widespread use and experienced few improvements for over 15 years.
+However, the rapid development of the internet in recent times has seen a plethora of media-rich websites spring up all over the globe.
+At the same time, end users demand a consistently high-performance experience.

-This SPDY protocol has become the basis for HTTP/2.
-With the core designers of the former having been involved in the development of the latter from the outset.
-Now that HTTP/2 is being gradually adopted on a widespread basis, support for SPDY is being withdrawn and although HTTP/2 is intended as an extension rather than a replacement for HTTP/1.1, it’s inevitable that it will represent the future of data communication online in the coming years.
+Although HTTP/2 is intended as an extension rather than a replacement for HTTP/1.1, it will inevitably represent the future of data communication online in the coming years.
 But how does it differ?
 And what are the advantages of HTTP/2 over its predecessor?
 Read on to find out.

 The main differences between HTTP/2 and HTTP/1.1